Instructions for Authors

 Checklist

-In addition, when preparing the manuscript, it is obligatory to structure the article according to one of the checklists below:
+It is obligatory to structure the article according to one of the checklists below:

-An extensive paper on checklists was published in Adv Clin Exp Med:
+A paper on checklists was published in Adv Clin Exp Med:

-Laboratory equipment, reagents and software
+Laboratory equipment, reagents, and software

 If any equipment, software, reagents, antibodies, or anything else obtained from external entities was used, the following information should be provided:

-• exact model of equipment, full name of assay or reagent, catalog number of antibody, etc.;
+- exact model of equipment, full name of assay or reagent, catalog number of antibody, etc.

-• in case of software – exact version of the software (e.g., IBM SPSS v.
-24.0);
+- in case of software – exact version (e.g., IBM SPSS v.
+24.0)

 Abbreviations

-If an abbreviation is introduced in the text, it should be explained when a given term or name of the institution appears in the text for the first time; then, only the abbreviation should be used, not the full expression (unless the expression appears at the beginning of the sentence).
-Do not begin a sentence with an abbreviation or acronym.
+If an abbreviation is introduced in the text, it should be explained when a given term or name of the institution appears in the text for the first time; then, only the abbreviation should be used.
+All abbreviations used in the text should be explained in the article, not on a separate list.

 All abbreviations in the abstract should be explained in the abstract and then again in the main text (the abstract and the main text are treated as separate texts).
-All abbreviations appearing in a table/figure or its caption must be explained in the legend of a given table/figure, even if they appear also in the main text or in other tables/figures – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.
+All abbreviations appearing in a table/figure or its caption must be explained in the legend of a given table/figure, even if they also appear in the main text or in other tables/figures – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.

 Tables

 All tables must be consecutively numbered.
-Separate tables must have separate numbers (i.e., Table 1, Table 2, Table 3, not Table 1A, Table 1B, Table 1C, etc., or Table 1.1, Table 1.2, Table 1.3, etc.).
-One table cannot be divided into "subtables" (Table 1A, 1B, 1C, etc,. or Table 1.1, Table 1.2, Table 1.3, etc.).
+One table cannot be divided into separate subtables with separate captions (Table 1A, 1B, 1C, etc,. or Table 1.1, Table 1.2, Table 1.3, etc.).

-Please do not attempt to point out where exactly a given table or figure is to appear.
+References to tables should be placed according to the cited sequence in the manuscript.
+The text should include references to all tables.
+Please do not attempt to specify exactly where a given table or figure should appear.
 We cannot guarantee that they will be placed exactly in the places in the paper you planned them – they will appear on the same page they are first referred to (or on the same fold-out), but not necessarily below a given sentence.

 All abbreviations used in a given table/figure should be explained below it or in the caption, even if a given abbreviation has already been explained in the text – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.